 Principal functions

-Maintenance and supply of living cultures of Baltic and freshwater algae from Poland.
+We provide maintenance and supply of living cultures of Baltic and freshwater algae from Poland.
+We also conduct research and environmental applications, provide educational materials, and operate an algal depository.

 General information

-Laboratories, along with equipment for growing algae under controlled conditions, can provide a favorable environment for experimental work on topics such as ecophysiology, taxonomy, ecotoxicology and phylogenesis of algae.
+Laboratories equipped with the necessary tools for cultivating algae in controlled environments can facilitate experimental research on subjects such as the ecophysiology, taxonomy, ecotoxicology and phylogenesis of algae.

 Specification